MitaliSharma97/To-Do-App/README.md

 ## Getting Started

-The recommended way to get started with the project is to follow the [YouTube tutorial](https://youtu.be/W0Uf_xu350k).
-You will find all the step-by-step guides.
-Or you can start the project on your own by following the guide below.
+You can start the project on your own by following the guide below.

 After getting the starter files, you need to go the file directory and run